 [Heading inserted by No. 73 of 2006 s.
 84.]

-117. Complaints about noise or behaviour related to licensed premises
+117. Noise or behaviour related to licensed premises, complaints about

 (1) A complaint in writing may be lodged with the Director alleging —

 (a) that the amenity, quiet or good order of the neighbourhood of the licensed premises is frequently unduly disturbed by reason of any activity occurring at the licensed premises; or